dhamidi/tmenu/README.md

 the options in separate files causes `make` to recompile the program if options change.

+# Options

+- `-l LINES`: Set the height of the completion list in lines to LINES.
+Defaults to 3.
+- `-p PROMPT`: Set the prompt shown to the user to PROMPT.
+Defaults to `>>`.

 # Key Bindings

 - `Return`, `C-j`: Output the currently selected item on stdout and exit.